aneldev/dynadux/doc/FAQ.md

 The Business Stores concept introduced by Dynadux's approach in this repo.

-## Why not use Provider and React's context

-Dynadux doesn't provide a [Provider](https://reactjs.org/docs/context.html)... at least not now.
-You are free to make one and share it to open source.

-Dynadux is to create from small to large scale multiple and reusable State Managers.
+## Does Dynadux has React Provider?

+Since v2.2.0 it has, checkout the [dynadux-provider](https://github.com/aneldev/dynadux-provider).

 Provider promotes one State Management that makes the app a monolithic.

-The idea is to pass to the children what they need and not the entire store.
-So it is not a good practice to give the whole `store` but break it down and only provide what is needed!
-In this way, you will have small self-contained components without the context’s dependency.
-Your application would be split easily into small parts.

-But again, it's up to you if you want to make a global store with a provider.
-Dynadux won't complain.
-Dynadux is so small that it can fit anywhere.
+On the other hand, it offers some nice features for small or large react applications
+- Any component can be connected without pass the store directly
+- Reduces the global renders since each complement renders itself only

+With dynadux-provider, there are some more benefits
+- It "publishes" the App Store and not the state only
+- It "renders" only the connected components
+- There is a callback for each connection if the component should be rendered or not according to the dispatched `action` & `payload`

 ## How to dispatch through a reducer